josephoddy/SeedGerm-VIG/README.md

 The 'SeedVig-traits' dataset for semantic segmentation, predicting masks of seeds without roots and seedling, seeds with roots and seedling, and seedling only.

 (2) Jupyter notebook <br>
-Python-based source coce that contains the image pre-processing, the model integration and execution.
+Python-based source code that contains the image pre-processing, the model integration and execution.

 (3) Outputs of the AI model <br>
 The YOLOv8s-germ model and output results for germination phase detection; <br>